khattabx/NTI-Graduation-Project/linux_command.md

 ## Initial Setup - Log Generator

-* The log generator used in this project was cloned from the following GitHub repository:
+* The log generator used in this project:

   > [log-generator](NTI-Graduation-Project/tree/main/logGenerator)